 This course introduces students to the content of the Christian faith as believed and confessed by the Christian church from the early church to the present day.
-CHRISTIAN DOCTRINE II examines the Person and Work of Christ, the Holy Spirit, salvation, the Church, sacraments, the Christian life, and Christian hope.
+CHRISTIAN DOCTRINE I examines the Trinity, revelation, Scripture, authority, method, creation, human nature, and sin.
 There will be lectures, readings, and discussions.
 This will include readings and discussions of a variety of contemporary perspectives, such as Third World, feminist, and other theologies.